ahmedibra28/waafipay-api/README.md

 {
   "mobile": "770022200", // Mobile number of the customer making the payment "amount": 0.01, // Payment amount
-  "customReference": "123", // Custom reference or identifier for the payment "description": "testing new approach of purchase", // Description or note for the payment "credentials": {
+  "customReference": "123", // Custom reference or identifier for the payment which is not required "description": "testing new approach of purchase", // Description or note for the payment which is not required "credentials": {
-    "merchantUId": "************", // Your unique merchant ID provided by WaafiPay "apiUId": "************", // Your unique API user ID provided by WaafiPay "apiKey": "************", // Your API key provided by WaafiPay "accountNumberToWithdraw": "615301507" // Mobile number or account number for the owner of the web or e-commerce platform }
+    "merchantUId": "************", // Your unique merchant ID provided by WaafiPay "apiUId": "************", // Your unique API user ID provided by WaafiPay "apiKey": "************", // Your API key provided by WaafiPay "accountNumberToWithdraw": "615301507" // Mobile number or account number for the owner of the web or e-commerce platform it's required only if you want to activate auto-withdraw
+  }
 }
 ```